 “Just wanted to say thanks for a very helpful course … I really enjoyed it.
 It was so helpful to be taken through all the steps in creating a watercolour portrait.
 I keep remembering tips you gave us on Wednesday – there was a lot of good information.”

 “the most amazing art day ever!
 It has given me a lot of food for thought, and experiments.”

 You will work “wet-in-wet” to map shadows and light and lend drama to your portraits.
 Develop your understanding of light and facial features.
 Experience complex colour mixing for portraits.
-Suitable for painters with a little experience.
+Suitable for painters with a some experience of painting with watercolours.

 Art groups & societies welcome:

 I am often asked to demonstrate and teach my watercolour techniques to groups across the south West and beyond.
 Here are a few testimonies: